a-pasquale/collective.js.innerfade/README.txt

 Compatibility
 -------------

-* Software was created and tested on Plone 4
+Software was created and tested on Plone 4.

 Status
 ------

-Stable; almost in production :)
+Stable; almost used in a production environment :)

 Usage
 -----